-The Student Hearing Panel (SHP) conducts Formal Hearings regarding violations of the Board of Regents: Student Conduct Code for all cases, except Sexual Misconduct/Title IX, determines responsibility, and (when necessary) determines appropriate sanctions.
+The Student Hearing Panel (SHP) conducts Formal Hearings regarding violations of the Board of Regents: Student Conduct Code for all cases, except Sexual Misconduct/Title IX, determines responsibility, and (when necessary) determines appropriate outcomes.
 The Respondent may invoke their right to a Formal Hearing if they do not accept the initial decision and/or informal resolution offered.
 Formal hearings are fundamentally fair to all parties.

 The Hearing Process

 - Opening: The hearing begins with a script read by the chairperson.

-- Presentations: The hearing officer presents the case on behalf of the University, then, the Chair welcomes opening statements and presentation of witnesses by the respondent and, if applicable, the complainant.
+- Presentations: The Conduct Educator presents the case on behalf of the University, then, the Chair welcomes opening statements and presentation of witnesses by the respondent and, if applicable, the complainant.
 In Scholastic Dishonesty cases, relevant faculty will be invited to participate in the proceedings, which may include the presentation of an opening statement and presentation of witnesses.

 - Question & Answer: After these presentations are complete, a question and answer period allows panelists, as well as the respondent and, if applicable, the complainant to ask questions.

 - Closing Statements: Finally, the respondent and, if applicable, complainant are given a ten minute period to provide a closing or summary statement.
 This marks the end of the hearing.

-- Deliberation: Afterwards, the panelists participate in a closed deliberation session to determine responsibility and (if necessary) assign appropriate sanctions.
+- Deliberation: Afterwards, the panelists participate in a closed deliberation session to determine responsibility and (if necessary) assign appropriate outcomes.

-- Notification of Outcome: Respondents, and if applicable, complainants, typically receive an outcome letter within one business day of the hearing by official UMD email.
+- Notification of Decision: Respondents, and if applicable, complainants, typically receive a decision letter within one business day of the hearing by official UMD email.
 However, decisions may take up to one week from the date of the hearing.

 Notice of Formal Hearing

 The Office of Student Conduct (OSCCR) gives notice to the respondent and, if applicable, the complainant in advance of the hearing.
 The notice is sent using the University’s official means of communication – UMD e-mail.
-The notice includes the date, time, and location of the hearing as well as the alleged violation(s).
+The notice includes the date, time, and location of the hearing as well as the alleged prohibited behavior(s).
 Timely and equal access to information used during the formal hearing will be provided to the respondent, and if applicable, the complainant.